-There are posts on Wallet Hacks that serve as a good resource for people looking to solve a specific problem.
+There are posts on this blog that serve as a good resource for people looking to solve a specific problem.
 Our list of the best savings accounts or our bank promotions page are prime examples.
 Our reviews of different products, whether it's a investment platform like Fundrise or a service like Personal Capital, are comprehensive.

 They're useful but they're not “great.”

-I want to list the ten posts on Wallet Hacks that capture the spirit of what I'm hoping to accomplish and teach.
+I want to list the ten posts on the blog that capture the spirit of what I'm hoping to accomplish and teach.
 I will keep this updated, replacing and updating posts so this list is always the ten best.

 When there's a new entry, one gets booted from the top ten.
 You can (and should!) read those too. 🙂